AIHEC Land Grant Initiative

 AIHEC’s Land Grant Initiative focuses on supporting TCUs through the following programs:

 AIHEC’s Growing Native American Agriculture outreach program engages Tribal College & Universities staff and students to improve Native American farmers, ranchers and community food producers’ adoption of effective agricultural practices.
 Collaboration with the AmeriCorps VISTA program builds program capacity by using VISTA volunteers with guidance and support from USDA field offices and land grant partners.
+The program has been funded by the USDA Outreach and Assistance for Socially Disadvantaged Farmers and Ranchers and the Native American Agriculture Fund.

-- FALCON: First Americans Land-Grant Consortium1
+FALCON: First Americans Land-Grant Consortium: